Loading…

 Experiential Learning

-The Office of Experiential Learning takes a 360â—¦ approach to experiential learning.
-Whether you come to Ïã¸ÛÂ×Àí with a vast amount of professional experience and are awarded Credit for Prior Learning (CPL), or you participate in a Work-Integrated Learning (WIL) opportunity (Internships or Cooperative Education) embedded in your curriculum for credit, we provide a pathway to completing your degree.
+Experiential Learning at 香港伦理 takes a 360° approach to applied education.
+Whether you bring significant professional experience and pursue Credit for Prior Learning (CPL), or you complete a Work-Integrated Learning (WIL) experience such as an internship or cooperative education placement embedded within your academic program, these opportunities provide meaningful pathways toward completing your degree.

 Minimum Grade Policy